ibpdas/ValueLine/README.md

 ## 2. The three levels at a glance

 ### Level 1.
 Build the foundational enablers

-Conditions under direct control.
-These unlock maturity.

-Examples:
-- Cross cutting data priorities
-- Shared ownership and decision making
-- Common foundations and standards
-- Strong data communities
-- Cross functional engagement
+Early conditions shaped by data leaders and teams.
+Examples vary by organisation and context, but typically involve shifting from:

+- **Strategy** – isolated priorities and disconnected efforts → shared direction and a small set of cross-cutting data priorities
+- **Leadership** – “their data problem” → shared ownership, shared accountability and shared decision-making
+- **Foundation** – fragmented fixes and inconsistent practices → common platforms, common standards and common reference data
+- **Communities** – pockets of innovation → shared practice and reusable capabilties
+- **Engagement** – ad-hoc conversations → ongoing dialogue across functions and organisations

+---

 ### Level 2.
 Enable maturity

-System capability that emerges from earlier Level 1 work.
+System capability that emerges when Level 1 foundations begin to work together.

-This builds on the Government Data Maturity Framework (2023) with ratings from Level 1 (Beginning) to Level 5 (Mastering) across six themes:
+This follows the **Government Data Maturity Framework (2023)** with ratings from
+**Level 1 (Beginning)** to **Level 5 (Mastering)** across six themes:

 - Uses
 - Data